Plan USA: Finances and structure

-Campaigns and Reports
+Campaigns and reports

 Because I Am a Girl was an international campaign addressing gender discrimination.
-Its goal was to promote the rights of girls and bring millions of girls out of poverty around the world, promoting projects to improve opportunities for girls in education, health care, family planning, legal rights, and other areas.
+Its goal was to support girls' rights and bring millions of girls out of poverty around the world, promoting projects to improve opportunities for girls in education, health care, family planning, legal rights, and other areas.

 In September 2018, the organization released "The State of Gender Equality for U.S. Adolescents".
-The report was covered by several media outlets including the New York Times, Washington Post, and Forbes.
+The report received coverage in media including the New York Times, Washington Post, and Forbes.
 It reported how adolescents in the U.S. think about gender equality and what shapes those views.
 The report was named Media Relations campaign of the year by PR Daily.

-In August 2019, the organization announced the largest individual gift in the organization's history.
-The gift will fund a program model called GirlEngage, which aims to challenge social and gender norms, send more girls to school and work to keep girls safe in their communities.
+In August 2019, the organization announced a major donation.
+The gift will fund a program model called GirlEngage, which aims to address social and gender norms, send more girls to school and work to keep girls safe in their communities.
 This approach amplifies the voices of vulnerable and marginalized girls by including them in all stages of a project life-cycle – from defining the problem through program evaluation.

-In October 2022, Plan USA’s We Are the Girls campaign launched in the U.S. to address gender inequality domestically and around the world.
-The campaign aimed to promote girls’ leadership to end gender inequality and fight its root causes through girl-led projects related to education, health, protection, youth equality and economic empowerment.
-During its run, the campaign partnered with Unsplash, Z100 and UNIQLO to garner support for Plan’s $200 million goal and encourage people to sign the We Are the Girls pledge.
+In October 2022, Plan USA's We Are the Girls campaign launched in the U.S. to address gender inequality domestically and around the world.
+The campaign aimed to promote girls' leadership to address gender inequality and fight its root causes through girl-led projects related to education, health, protection, youth equality and economic empowerment.
+During its run, the campaign partnered with Unsplash, Z100 and UNIQLO to support Plan's $200 million goal and encourage people to sign the We Are the Girls pledge.

 Programs

-In coordination with Plan International and its other chapters, Plan International USA helped fund and organize the following combined international programs and activities in 2024:
+In coordination with Plan International and its other chapters, Plan International USA supported the following programs and activities in 2024: